 Key Specs: CPU: Intel Celeron N3060 processor | RAM: 4GB | Storage: 16GB SSD | Screen: 11.6 HD Anti-reflective display (1366 x 768) | Battery Life: 9:48 (hrs:min) | Weight: 3.65 pounds

-The Samsung Chromebook 3 is budget system that offers the brightest 11.6-inch display in its class, strong performance with 4GB memory and almost 10 hours of battery life.
+The Samsung Chromebook 3 is a budget system that offers the brightest 11.6-inch display in its class, strong performance with 4GB memory, and almost 10 hours of battery life.
 For the price, it offers value that’s simply hard to beat in the budget Chromebooks category.